 How Many Biological Scientists Work in Connecticut?

-In Connecticut, there were 150 people working as Biological Scientists in the year 2018.
+There were approximately 150 workers employed as Biological Scientists in this state in 2018.

 There were 120 Biological Scientists employed in this state in 2017.

 That’s growth of 30 jobs between 2017 and 2018.

 The typical state has 410 Biological Scientists working in it, which means Connecticut has fewer Biological Scientists than average.

 Jobs for Biological Scientists in this state are growing at a rate of 6.7% which is slower than the nationwide estimated projection of 8.0%.

 The BLS is projecting 10 annual Biological Scientists job openings in Connecticut, and 160 total jobs in the year 2026.